 And while there may be a lot of know-how and understanding in any field, and how to best use the tools at your disposal, it’s not all that tough to recognize how to pick your webmaster to build the website that represents the professionalism, the quality and passion you instill in your own profession.

 But let’s step away from the website for a moment.
 Building a great website is just like building any other great product.
 So let’s say instead, you run a garage or a mechanic shop to help keep people on the road safely and efficiently:

 * Two Mechanics show up at the shop on their first day of work, both of equal skill level and matching background and expertise:

 Mechanic A walks in carrying a plastic grocery store bag, filled with a hammer and a screwdriver.

-Mechanic B walks in with a 5 ft tall granddaddy craftsman tool chest, on casters filled with the latest and greatest brand new tools in every drawer, shelf and compartment within the shiney NASCAR level storage housing.
+Mechanic B walks in with a 5 ft tall granddaddy craftsman tool chest on casters filled with the latest and greatest brand new tools in every drawer, shelf and compartment within their shiney Indy 500-level storage housing.

 Which one is most likely to succeed with their expertise, and your end product?